 What is Data Protection?

 After several years of refining and debating, the regulation was officially approved by European Parliament on April 14, 2016.
 The EU has allowed a two-year transition period for organizations to reach compliance.
-As of May 25, 2018, steps will have to be put into place in order to ensure data is protected.
-This regulation will updating the original Data Protection Act made in 1998.
+As of May 25, 2018, steps have been put into place in order to ensure data is protected.
+This regulation has updated the original Data Protection Act made in 1998.